r-gaia-cs/bc/novice/python/02-func.md

 <div class="">
-<p>That seems almost right: the original mean was about 6.1, so the lower bound from zero is how about -6.1.
-The mean of the centered data isn't quite zero—we'll explore why not in the challenges—but it's pretty close.
-We can even go further and check that the standard deviation hasn't changed:</p>
+<p>That seems almost right:
+the original mean was about 6.1, so the lower bound from zero is how about -6.1.
+The mean of the centered data isn&#39;t quite zero&mdash;we&#39;ll explore why not in the challenges&mdash;but it&#39;s pretty close.
+We can even go further and check that the standard deviation hasn&#39;t changed:</p>
 </div>